 A small scale which measures to the nearest tenth of a gram is a good investment toward the health of your gecko; when used once or twice a month, this will help monitor your gecko's growth and help identify any sudden weight loss, which can be a sign of a larger problem.

 Things to watch out for: If your gecko has dropped its tail, there may be a small amount of blood present.
 You can help your gecko heal well from a tail drop by keeping its enclosure immaculate if you are keeping him on paper towels.
 In the case of using a naturalistic substrate, just keep an eye on the tail drop area and make sure signs of infection do not appear.
 Please do not put medications on the autotomy wound unless you have consulted a veterinarian - many lotions or balms made for human sores contain medications that could harm your gecko.
-These wounds generally heal quickly and do not need aftercare.
+At the site of the autotomy, small flaps of skin immediately begin folding in to close the area off; the rest generally heals quickly and should not need aftercare.